How to Draw Pluto (Full Body) VIDEO & Step-by-Step Pictures

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.

-Step 1: Draw a big circle near the top of the paper as a guide for Jack-Jack's head.
-First make four small marks to indicate the circle's height and width.
+Step 1: Draw a big circle near the top of the paper as a guide for Pluto's head.
+First make four marks to determine the circle's height and width.
 Then connect the marks using curved lines.
-Sketch lightly at first so that it's easy to erase if you make a mistake.
-If you're struggling to draw the circle, trace the outer rim of a cup, a lid or any other object with a circular edge.
+If you're struggling to draw the circle, just trace the outer rim of a circular object like a coin or a lid.

 That's it for the guides!
 For the next steps, use darker lines for a more defined drawing.